 If you’re curious about consumer debt or worried that you may have too much, read on.
 What follows is an in-depth look at the different types of consumer debt, including how each can help — or hurt — your finances, plus how to pay off high levels of consumer debt.

-What is Consumer Debt?
+What Is Consumer Debt?

-Types of Consumer Debt
+The Different Types of Consumer Debt

 Student Loan Debt

 Student loans are unsecured installment debt used to pay for education expenses, such as tuition and room and board.
 They are offered by federal or private lenders and issued in one lump-sum payment.
 The borrower is then responsible for making repayments in regular amounts, typically after they graduate or are no longer in school.